timmybytes/splate/README.md

 ## License

 This project is licensed under the [MIT License](./LICENSE.md).
 SPLATE is just a bunch of files—fork, tweak, and destroy them as you see fit.

----

-### To Do

-- Add basic baked-in variables, mixins, etc., to plug root values
-- Add tests
-- Add documentation for compiling